LSU-UE5/UE5-Materials/translucent/README.md

 ![](../images/line3.png)

-What happens when we want to have transluscent alpha on a texture?
+Lets see our final opacity mask in action.
+Next up we will see What happens when we want to have a complex transluscent alpha on a material?

 <br>